ncatlab/nlab-content/pages/5493.md

 ## Remarks

-A [[premonoidal category]] is the same as a sesquicategory with exactly one object.
+A strict [[premonoidal category]] is the same as a sesquicategory with exactly one object.

 A [[Gray-category]] does not have an underlying [[strict 2-category]], but it does have an underlying strict sesquicategory.
 Thus, if one wants to define Gray-[[computads]], it is natural to work with "sesqui-computads" as a partway stage; see for instance [[toddtrimble:Surface diagrams]]